hanabi1224/Programming-Language-Benchmarks/README.md

 <!-- [![Build status](https://img.shields.io/appveyor/ci/hanabi1224/Another-Benchmarks-Game/main.svg)](https://ci.appveyor.com/project/hanabi1224/Another-Benchmarks-Game) -->

 # Why Build This
-The idea is to build an automatic process for benchmark generation and pulishing
+The idea is to build an automatic process for benchmark generation and pulishing.

 ### Comparable numbers
 *It currently use CI to generate benchmark results to garantee all the numbers are generated from the same environment at nearly the same time.
 All benchmark tests are executed in a single CI job*